Ledger Nano S wallet – December 2019 review

 If you’re looking for a hardware wallet that stores the world’s leading digital currencies, Ledger Nano S offers an attractive value proposition.

-Unlike its predecessors, Nano and Ledger HW.1, the Nano S has a built-in, organic LED (OLED) screen, which puts it roughly in the same league as leaders TREZOR and KeepKey.
+Unlike its predecessors, Nano and Ledger HW.1, the Nano S has a built-in, organic LED (OLED) screen, which puts it roughly in the same league TREZOR and KeepKey.
 The sleek OLED display means you can double-check and confirm each transaction with a single tap of a button.

 It’s important to point out that the Nano S can connect to any computer via USB.
 If you ever decide to order this device, here’s what you’ll receive in the mail: